agouliel/firebase_expenses/README.md

 ### Key Mobile Adjustments
 *   **Table Logic:** We use a horizontal `ScrollView` to handle the wide pivot table, as mobile screens are too narrow for 14 columns (Category + 12 Months + Total).
 *   **Picker:** We use `@react-native-picker/picker` (standard Expo practice).
-*   **Auth:** Kept the logic placeholders, but remember that on mobile, you typically use `signInWithIdToken` after getting a token from the Google app.
+*   **Auth:** Keep the logic placeholders, but remember that on mobile, you typically use `signInWithIdToken` after getting a token from the Google app.

 ```javascript
 import React, { useState, useEffect } from 'react';